mlcommons/ck/cm/docs/motivation.md

 # Motivation

-The Collective Mind toolkit (CM) transforms Git repositories, Docker containers, Jupyter notebooks, zip/tar files and any local directory into a collective database of reusable artifacts and automation scripts with a unified interface and extensible meta descriptions.
+The Collective Mind toolkit (CM aka CK2) transforms Git repositories, Docker containers, Jupyter notebooks, zip/tar files and any local directory into a collective database of reusable artifacts and automation scripts with a unified interface and extensible meta descriptions.